Photographs by Regan McCarthy

 I hope you will join me on November 28 at 4:30 at the Library. —Carl

 Join an ongoing gathering to practice mindfulness and meditation: Learn how to inhabit life with a mind of peace, joy, and deepening attention.
 The popular winter series has continued as an ongoing, bi-weekly workshop.
 JC (Chuck) Hotchkiss is an artist/educator who continues to enjoy a lifelong engagement with meditative practices.

 Children Community Garden Group with Sustainable CAPE

-Join us for outside adventure, learning and art in our edible garden behind the library.
-Learn all about seasonal, local food we can grow ourselves and how our harvest helps the health of our bodies, community and environment.
+Join us for garden adventures at the library.
+Reflect on the seasonal, local food we have grown ourselves and on how our garden work helps the health of our bodies, community and environment, all while exploring our annual theme (this year, goats!).
 All welcome!

 November’s selection, Evicted: Poverty and Profit in the American City, by Matthew Desmond, is the winner of the 2017 Pulitzer Prize for General Nonfiction.
 In Evicted, Harvard sociologist and MacArthur “Genius” Matthew Desmond follows eight families in Milwaukee as they struggle to keep a roof over their heads.
 Hailed as “wrenching and revelatory” (The Nation), “vivid and unsettling” (New York Review of Books), Evicted transforms our understanding of poverty and economic exploitation while providing fresh ideas for solving one of 21st-century America’s most devastating problems.
 Its unforgettable scenes of hope and loss remind us of the centrality of home, without which nothing else is possible.